StephenGriffies/StephenGriffies.github.io/_pages/models.md

 oceanography.
-It is important since eddy parameterizations, from the planetary boundary layer to the ocean interior to the bottom boundary layer, have a huge role in determining the performance of ocean climate models.
+It is important since eddy parameterizations, from the planetary boundary layer to the ocean interior to the bottom boundary layer, have a huge role in determining the performance of ocean models.
 It is challenging since it draws upon a wide variety of physical and mathematical skills.
 I have an ongoing interest in ocean eddy parameterization questions, and am particularly motivated by some exciting theoretical/modeling and observational studies conducted during recent years.
-This interest has led me to play a role in the NSF/NOAA funded <a href="https://ocean-eddy-cpt.github.io/">
-Climate Process Team on ocean transport and eddy energy.</a> Notably, there are many unsolved questions looking for energetic students and postdocs to help unravel!
+This interest has led me to play a role in the NSF/NOAA funded <a href="https://ocean-eddy-cpt.github.io/"> Process Team on ocean transport and eddy energy.</a> Notably, there are many unsolved questions looking for energetic students and postdocs to help unravel!

 <ul>